AdobeDocs/commerce-merchant-services.en/help/live-search/indexing.md

 1. Updated products are synced from the Adobe Commerce instance to the catalog service.
 1. The indexing service continuously looks for product updates from the catalog service.
 Updated products are indexed as they arrive in the catalog service.
-1. It can take up to fifteen minutes for a product update to become available in [!DNL Live Search].
+1. It can take up to 15 minutes for a product update to become available in [!DNL Live Search].

 ## Client search